 My Approach to Helping

-Every client, no matter where they come from or what they have been through, will come to therapy for their own unique individual reasons.
 I use an eclectic approach to determine what encouraged each client to sit down with me.
 I take a personal and family history and look at obstacles that are blocking a client from moving forward.
 With couples I take histories together, focusing on communication skills and their individual stories, which reveal what each person brings into the relationship.
 I use humor in therapy, asking questions and giving valuable feedback.
-I have studied Jungian therapy, psychoanalytic therapy, have worked with adolescents, grief and loss and directed a feminist therapy referral group at Yale University.
+I have studied Jungian therapy and psychoanalytic therapy.
+I work with individuals, groups, and families, adolescents in crisis, and addicts and recovering addicts.
+I have directed a feminist therapy referral service at Yale University and a center on death, dying, and bereavement.
+I offer grief support for those who need it.
 I have studied mindfulness at UCLA and cultivate those teachings with clients I work with.